chimera/doorlock/readme.md

 ## TODO

--   [ ] Update list of cards every few minutes
+-   [ ] Update list of cards every few minutes from Cobot
 -   [ ] Push up logs/checkins to management app
 -   [ ] Get working with Nexedus
+-   [ ] Protect card and log pages such that people can't just login to the wifi and copy-paste card ID numbers into the form
+-   [ ] Handle card reading directly in hardware, no ability to manually type into the webform
--   [ ] Handle error message
+-   [ ] Log error messages and other app issues remotely

 ## Configuring Raspberry Pi